A WARM AND BREEZY SEPETEMBER DAY

 Your First Alert Weather Forecast:

-After a mild start to the day, it’s going to be a warm afternoon across northeast Wisconsin.
-Relatively dry air and a breezy south wind will push our high temperatures into the lower 70s by the lakeshore, with lower 80s across central Wisconsin.
+After a mild start to the day, it’s now a warm afternoon across northeast Wisconsin.
+Relatively dry air and a breezy south wind is pushing our high temperatures into the lower 70s by the lakeshore, with lower 80s across central Wisconsin.
 Most of the highs in the Fox Valley will be in the upper 70s.
 Our temperatures will be running 5 to 10 degrees above normal for the middle of September.

 The weekend looks dry with mostly sunny skies.
 Highs will be in the 70s on Saturday, then 80s with more humidity on Sunday.
 Temperatures will be unseasonably warm early next week, but a round of showers and thunderstorms on Tuesday will help bring back some much cooler weather on Wednesday, which just happens to be the first official day of fall.